 A roof isn't cheap.
 Let's take a look at what it's going to cost you.

-Factors determining the price
+Factors determining the cost to replace a roof

 The cost of replacing a roof has many variables.
 A few things to consider are: the roof's size and slope; its materials; any water damage; whether there are chimneys or skylights; and removal of the old roof.